Yankees vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have compiled a 20-12 record in games they were favored on the moneyline (winning 62.5% of those games).
+- The Yankees have a 21-12 record in games they were favored on the moneyline (winning 63.6% of those games).

-- Based on this game's moneyline, the Yankees have an implied win probability of 62.3%.
+- The implied moneyline probablility in this matchup gives the Yankees a 62.3% chance to win.

-- New York has had an over/under set by oddsmakers 46 times, and have combined with opponents to go over the total in 21 of those games (21-24-1).
+- New York has combined with opponents to go over the total 21 times this season for a 21-25-1 record against the over/under.

-- The Yankees have not had a run line set for an outing this season.
+- The Yankees have not had a run line set for a contest this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.